Snaacky/automation/README.md

 [Prowlarr](https://github.com/Prowlarr/Prowlarr) is used for connecting to torrent trackers that do not natively support Sonarr or Radarr via a Torznab proxy.
 It will automatically link in with your Sonarr and Radarr once setup properly and doesn't require manual setup for both *arr services unlike Jackett.

 [Requestrr](https://github.com/darkalfx/requestrr) is a Discord bot that can be added to a server and used for easily processing requests without having to reveal your Sonarr or Radarr credentials to 3rd parties.
-It's extremely useful if you're offering a Plex share for others and it also allows you to split TV and anime by category for individual *arr profiles, language, and save pathing unike Ombi.
+It's extremely useful if you're offering a Plex share for others and it also allows you to split TV and anime by category for individual *arr profiles, language, and save pathing unlike Ombi.

 [SABnzbd](https://sabnzbd.org/) is a Usenet client for downloading .nzb files.
 You can think of it like Transmission but for Usenet.